 Filtering by Do Space

 Do Space has deemed that it is appropriate and necessary to install software that will limit exposure to some Internet materials.
 To the extent possible, the software will be used to block Internet sites that could be offensive.
 However, it must be noted that filtering software may not block all information that may be offensive or deemed obscene.
 In addition, filtering software may block content that is deemed appropriate.
-Members can submit a request to have sites unblocked, Do Space staff will review submitted requests and, to the extent practical, will unblock sites.
+Users can submit a request to have sites unblocked, Do Space staff will review submitted requests and, to the extent practical, will unblock sites.

 Internet Access by Minors: Regulations and Restrictions